The Arc-Floer conjecture for plane curves: Floer homology of the Milnor fibration

 Recall from Definition \ref{parts-resolution-graph} that, given a rupture divisor $R \in \mathcal{R}$, if there are any $m$-divisors in $\mathcal{F}_R$ then there is one which is closest to $R$, and we denote it by $E_\dom(m,R)$.
 Let $B_{m,R}$ be the piece of the Milnor fiber corresponding to divisors in $\mathcal{F}_R$ which are ``at least as far away'' from $R$ as $E_\dom(m,R)$, that is

 We may describe the topology of $B_{m,R}$ in terms of Proposition \ref{acampo-pieces}.
 Indeed, if there are no $m$-divisors in $\mathcal{F}_R$, then $B_{m,R} = \varnothing$.
-If there are $m$-divisors in $\mathcal{F}_R$ but $R$ itself is not an $m$-divisor, then $E_\dom(m,R)$ has valency 2 and each connected component of $B_{m,R}$ is a finite chain of cylinders with a disk attached at the end, corresponding to the final divisor of valency 1.
-In other words, $B_{m,R}$ is a disjoint union of $d(\mathcal{F}_R)$ closed disks (or $d(\mathcal{F}_{R,i})$ disks in the exceptional case where $R$ has two ends attached to it, where $\mathcal{F}_{R,i}$ is the end that contains $E_\dom(m,R)$).
-Finally, if $R$ is an $m$-divisor then $B_{m,R}$ is the result of capping $d(\mathcal{F}_R)$ boundary components of $\F_R$ with the disks coming from the divisors in the end (or 0 components if $R$ has no ends attached, or $d(\mathcal{F}_{R,1}) + d(\mathcal{F}_{R,2})$ components in the exceptional case).
-From there one easily computes the number of boundary components and the Euler characteristic of each connected component starting from the analogous information about $\F_R$.
+If there are $m$-divisors in $\mathcal{F}_R$ but $R$ itself is not an $m$-divisor, then $E_\dom(m,R)$ has valency 2 and each connected component of $B_{m,R}$ is a finite chain of cylinders with a disk attached at the end, corresponding to the leaf in the end.
+In other words, $B_{m,R}$ is a disjoint union of $c(\mathcal{F}_R)$ closed disks (or $c(\mathcal{F}_{R,i})$ disks in the exceptional case where $R$ has two ends attached to it, where $\mathcal{F}_{R,i}$ is the end that contains $E_\dom(m,R)$).
+Finally, if $R$ is an $m$-divisor then $B_{m,R}$ is the result of capping $c(\mathcal{F}_R)$ boundary components of $\F_R$ with the disks coming from the divisors in the end (or 0 components if $R$ has no ends attached, or $c(\mathcal{F}_{R,1}) + c(\mathcal{F}_{R,2})$ components in the exceptional case).
+From there one easily computes the number of boundary components and the genus of each connected component from the analogous information about $\F_R$.
+This topological data is explicitly given below in Proposition \ref{deformed-dynamics}.